-

 User Problem

-Users feel uncomfortable exposing their payment information and are often confused by uncertain messages and repetitive processes
+Users feel uncomfortable saving payment information and are often confused by unclear messages and repetitive processes.

-“I don’t feel comfortable providing my credit card over the phone.”
+“I don’t feel comfortable providing my credit card information over the phone.”

 “The page looks so outdated.
 It felt sketchy.”